-- 4. Consistent with federal and State laws and rules governing student privacy rights, the Superintendent or designee shall promptly inform the parent(s)/guardian(s) of every student involved in an alleged incident of bullying and discuss, as appropriate, the availability of social work services, counseling, school psychological services, other interventions, and restorative measures. - 5.
-The Superintendent or designee shall promptly investigate and address reports of bullying, by, among other things: - a.
+- 5. The Superintendent or designee shall promptly investigate and address reports of bullying, by, among other things: - a.
 Making all reasonable efforts to complete the investigation within 10 school days after the date the report of a bullying incident was received and taking into consideration additional relevant information received during the course of the investigation about the reported bullying incident. - b.
 Involving appropriate school support personnel and other staff persons with knowledge, experience, and training on bullying prevention, as deemed appropriate, in the investigation process. - c.
 Notifying the Building Principal or school administrator or designee of the reported incident of bullying as soon as possible after the report is received. - d.
 Consistent with federal and State laws and rules governing student privacy rights, providing parents/guardians of the students who are parties to the investigation information about the investigation and an opportunity to meet with the Building Principal or school administrator or his or her designee to discuss the investigation, the findings of the investigation, and the actions taken to address the reported incident of bullying.

-The Superintendent or designee shall investigate whether a reported incident of bullying is within the permissible scope of the District's jurisdiction and shall require that the District
+The Superintendent or designee shall investigate whether a reported incident of bullying is within the permissible scope of the District's jurisdiction and shall require that the District provide the victim with information regarding services that are available within the District and community, such as counseling, support services, and other programs.

-- provide the victim with information regarding services that are available within the District and community, such as counseling, support services, and other programs. - 6.
-The Superintendent or designee shall use interventions to address bullying, that may include, but are not limited to, school social work services, restorative measures, social-emotional skill building, counseling, school psychological services, and community-based services. - 7.
+- 6. The Superintendent or designee shall use interventions to address bullying, that may include, but are not limited to, school social work services, restorative measures, social-emotional skill building, counseling, school psychological services, and community-based services. - 7.
 A reprisal or retaliation against any person who reports an act of bullying is prohibited.
 A student's act of reprisal or retaliation will be treated as bullying for purposes of determining any consequences or other appropriate remedial actions. - 8.
 A student will not be punished for reporting bullying or supplying information, even if the District's investigation concludes that no bullying occurred.
-However, knowingly making a false accusation or providing knowingly false information will be treated as bullying for purposes of determining any consequences or other appropriate remedial actions. - 9.
-The District's bullying prevention and response plan must be based on the engagement of a range of school stakeholders, including students and parents/guardians. - 10.
-The Superintendent or designee shall post this policy on the District's website, if any, and include it in the student handbook, and, where applicable, post it where other policies, rules, and standards of conduct are currently posted.
-The policy must be distributed annually to parents/guardians, students, and school personnel (including new employees when hired), and must also be provided periodically throughout the school year to students and faculty. - 11.
+However, knowingly making a false accusation or providing knowingly false information will be treated as bullying for purposes of determining any consequences or other appropriate remedial actions.

+- 9. The District's bullying prevention and response plan must be based on the engagement of a range of school stakeholders, including students and parents/guardians. - 10.
+The Superintendent or designee shall post this policy on the District's Internet website, if any, and include it in the student handbook, and, where applicable, post it where other policies, rules, and standards of conduct are currently posted.
+The policy must also be distributed annually to parents/guardians, students, and school personnel, including new employees when hired. - 11.
 The Superintendent or designee shall assist the Board with its evaluation and assessment of this policy's outcomes and effectiveness.
 This process shall include, without limitation: - a.
 The frequency of victimization; - b.
 Student, staff, and family observations of safety at a school; - c.
 Identification of areas of a school where bullying occurs; - d.
 The types of bullying utilized; and - e.
 Bystander intervention or participation.